Get ready for your visit to the ballet!

 See our FAQs about buying tickets, attending the ballet, and more.

-For any events and/or performances outside of the War Memorial Opera House, SF Ballet will update patrons on COVID protocols via email and post here on the Safety page.
+For events and/or performances outside of the War Memorial Opera House, SF Ballet will update patrons on COVID protocols via email and here on the Safety page.

 You may select specific seats online—you can even see the view from different seating sections before you make your choice.
 If you have questions about specific seating locations or need accessible seating, we can help.
 Please contact Ticket Services at 415-865-2000.